-- 4.1 Where the relevant period of paid sick leave has been exhausted, a teacher with a minimum of 5 years' service (in a pensionable position either in a wholetime or part-time capacity) at the end of the period of paid sick leave may be granted TRR subject to certain conditions.
-TRR will be calculated on - pensionable pay, and - paid pensionable service accrued in the employment at the time paid sick leave was exhausted, together with the added years which would be awarded if ill health retirement were granted.
+- 4.1 Where the relevant period of paid sick leave has been exhausted, an employee with a minimum of 5 years' service (in a pensionable position either in a whole-time or part-time capacity) at the end of the period of paid sick leave may be granted TRR subject to certain conditions.
+TRR will be calculated on - pensionable pay, and - paid pensionable service accrued in the employment at the time paid sick leave was exhausted, together with any added years which may be awarded if ill health retirement were granted.